elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

   - splits on word boundaries, removes punctuation,  lowercases. good choice if language is unknown

 * **Simple**
-  - splits on anything that isn’t a letter, and lowercases
+  - splits on anything that isn't a letter, and lowercases

 * **Whitespace**
-  - splits on whitespace but doesn’t lowercase
+  - splits on whitespace but doesn't lowercase

 * **Language (i.e. english)**
   - accounts for language-specific stopwords and  stemming